mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 ## 2. Create a user and group ##

-In order to access the AWS services, you’ll need to create an account via IAM.
+To access the AWS services, create a group and user account via IAM.
 Keep these guidelines in mind:

 -   Follow [IAM’s Best Practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)